UBC-MDS/introduction-machine-learning/chapters/en/module7.md

 ---
-title: 'Module 7: Ensemble Methods'
+title: 'Module 7: Assessment and Measurements'
 description:
-  'This module will teach you about different ensemble methods. '
+  'This module will teach you how to appropriately assess your model.
+We will teach you how to evaluate and calculate your model using an assortment of different measurements. '
 prev: /module6
 next: /module8
 type: chapter